domainaware/parsedmarc/docs/index.rst

 .. code-block:: bash

-   sudo yum install -y geoipupdate
+   sudo dnf install -y geoipupdate

 The latest builds for Linux, macOS, and Windows can be downloaded from the `geoipupdate releases page on GitHub`_.